The Wizard of the Kremlin: a westernised take on Putin’s rise to power

 • Reviewed from the 2025 Venice Film Festival

 With the cautionary disclaimer that what we are about to watch is a work of fiction, The Wizard of the Kremlin nevertheless veers awfully close to actual figures and events in rendering a history of Russia from Perestroika to Putin.
-The narrative centres on the figure of Vadim Baranov – a stand-in for Vladislav Surkov, Putin’s notorious doctor of spin – played with cool dispassion by Paul Dano.
+The narrative centres on the figure of Vadim Baranov – a stand-in for Vladislav Surkov, Putin’s notorious spin-doctor – played with cool dispassion by Paul Dano.

 Paul Dano as Vadim Baranov